stefanzelhem/PIDController/README.md

 ## Task 6

 We created the runVraag6 function to generate figures while running the simulation with applying noise.
-Here we reused the fig_basius function
+Here we reused the fig_basis function

     def runVraag6():
         """